dennisrcao/mixed-in-key-scripts/README.md

 - Write the key and tempo (e.g., "10A - 126")
 - Place notation in front of the song name
 - Update common tags

+## Step 3: Post-Processing
+1. Place `*Step3_PostMIK_ReadMetaData.py` in the same folder as your audio files
+2. Run the script to:
+   - Verify all files have been properly analyzed
+   - Add "All - " prefix to any files missing Camelot notation
+   - Display a table showing:
+     - Filename
+     - Artist
+     - Title
+     - Key
+     - Whether the file was renamed

 ## Supported Audio Formats
 The tool handles metadata removal for various audio formats: